What is the main focus of food science?

-Food science is the study of the physical, biological, and chemical composition of foods; the causes of food spoilage; and the concepts that underlie the processing of food.
-Food science is the broad field of science used to better understand and solve real-world problems surrounding the complex food system.
-The entire food science industry includes biochemistry, chemistry, nutrition, microbiology, and even engineering.
-In essence, food science studies the general composition of foods.
+Food science is a complex field of study that delves into the physical, biological, and chemical composition of foods, the causes of food spoilage, and the concepts that underlie food processing.
+It is a broad field of science that encompasses biochemistry, chemistry, nutrition, microbiology, and even engineering.
+In essence, food science studies the general composition of foods and how they interact with each other when processed or preserved.
+To understand food science better, it is important to have a basic knowledge of nutrition concepts such as carbohydrates, fats, proteins and water.

 Sally Koepke